 In the System Restore window, click "Next".

 Confirm the restore point.
-Your computer will be restored to the state prior to the event detailed in the "Description" field.
-If you are happy with your choice, click "Finish" and the system restore process will begin.
+Your computer will be restored to the state before the event detailed in the "Description" field.
+If you are happy with your choice, click "Finish" and begin the system restore process.

 Find and click "User Accounts".
-If you are seeing this menu differently, choose to view by the large icons option in the top-right corner.
+If you see this menu differently, choose to view by the large icons option in the top-right corner.

 Now select the "Manage another account" option.